 (On the other hand, that does encourage one to end scenes on characters saying something scathing or dramatic, followed by the author skipping out on the effect of said line.
 In real life, we don’t poof away from a conversation after someone delivers a grand revelation or a biting insult — and sometimes your story is better served by making everybody stand there awkwardly, dealing with the fallout.)

-With paragraphs and scenes addressed, our last post will return to where this whole pile of thinking started: chapters.
+With paragraphs and scenes addressed, our last part will return to where this whole pile of thinking started: chapters.